sunshinescience/sunshinescience.github.io/_posts/2019-09-25-scrape-crowd-funding-part2.md

             return l.load_item()

 If you have saved this spider in a .py file, open up a terminal and in your project directory, type: `scrapy crawl fundrazr_campaigns3 -o file_name.csv` in order to get the .csv file of the data.
 Add more to the start_urls list in order to scrape the entire website if needed.
+If anyone wants the whole data set, please send me an email and I'll give it to you.

+### Final thoughts
+We have web scraped a whole website to create a data set in Python using Scrapy.
+The data set would need to be assessed and cleaned before it could be used for analysis.
+Moreover, if the website were to change, the code in the spider would also need to change, thus the code could be improved a little bit to help with this, but that would be for another post.
+If anyone finds this information useful, please feel free to share this.
+Or, should anyone have insight on best practice/implementations, please send me an email.

+<center>Happy coding!<center>

+<center>.       .       .<center>